 Global to Local was founded by healthcare and public health professionals seeking a new approach to community health in the US.
 Launched by global health groups, community organizations and city agencies, our work began as a simple concept: to adapt global health strategies to underserved communities in the US.
 In 2010, G2L launched the first of several pilot programs designed to specifically meet the needs of communities in SeaTac and Tukwila, Washington.
 It was clear early on that health outcomes of residents in these communities were markedly different from neighboring communities.

 Along the way, G2L has served more than 12,000 individuals while testing over 10 programs tailored to meet the needs of the community outside a doctor’s office.
 Today, Global to Local stands as a model for replication, bringing a world of opportunities to our U.S. communities.

 Community Work Takes a Village

-> The staff at G2L represent a family of dedicated professionals working together from backgrounds in anthropology, environmental science, health care, public health, public administration, social work, and more.
+G2L staff are dedicated professionals with backgrounds in anthropology, environmental science, health care, public health, public administration, social work, and more.
 We’ve brought together the diverse expertise necessary to develop wide-ranging programs and provide technical assistance to organizations and clinics.

-> Community Health Worker I
+Community Health Worker I